 With his sister Victoria, he started a recording company.
 It was known as Hispano and this also provided him the opportunity to record his compositions in 1927.
 Many of Hernandez’s compositions were penned in New York: these included the classic Lamento Borincano in 1929.
 The Hispano label did not last but not long thereafter fellow Boricua Gabriel Oller started his own recording company that existed for several years.

 Rafael and his sister collaborated on several projects.
 She was very encouraging and an excellent money manager.
 Shortly after arriving on Ellis Island in 1919, she began a business as a piano teacher.
 In fact, she maintained this small business for some and was a teacher who gave Tito Puente his first music lessons.
 Hernandez is believed to be the first Latina to open a music store in New York.
 She is also credited with starting the first recording company that also served as a kind of employment agency for musicians.
-Victoria Hernandez was a trailblazing community-oriented person and probably served as a role model for other Puerto Rican women became active in their community.
+Victoria Hernandez was a trailblazing community-oriented person and probably served as a role model for other Puerto Rican women who became active in their community.
 The Puerto Rican community has been blessed with pioneering women such as Victoria, Antonia Pantojas, Yolanda Sanchez, Miriam Colon, and Evelina Antonetty among others.
 Although Victoria was 5 years younger than Rafael, she served as a mentor.
 She may have played a role in encouraging both Rafael and the younger Jesus Hernandez to seek opportunities in San Juan when they were living in Aguadilla.
 She may have also played a role in encouraging her two brothers to follow the advice of Lt.
 James Reese Europe who she tagged al americano de color when he actively recruited her siblings.

 In the 1930s, Rafael Hernandez made his way for an extended stay in Mexico where he married a second time and started a family.
 He achieved substantial recognition as a composer and/or bandleader in Mexico where he also hosted radio programs and appeared in feature films.
 In August and September of 1939, Hernandez made a brief trip to serve as director of the Alfredo Brito orchestra in Havana that recorded a number of tunes; almost all authorized by him.
 In October of the same year, he also returned to New York and recorded at least four of his compositions.
 After many years in both, the United States and Mexico, he returned to his homeland.